lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 The Scientific mode also brings in a menu for many different predetermined comments under the :menuselection:`Constants`.

 To store a value in memory press the :guilabel:`M+` Button.
 To retirve a value from memory press the :guilabel:`MR` button.
+To clear a value from memory press the :guilabel:`MC` button.

 .. image:: kcalc-scientific.png